aanghs22/gitnetwork/README.md

 <br> Adopted to display the bus stop densities across Singapore, segmented by subzones.

 (2) Chord Diagrams
-<br> Adopted to display the flows between different regions/planning areas/subzones in Singapore
+<br> Adopted to display the flows between different regions/planning areas/subzones in Singapore.
 <br> - These diagrams represent flows or connections between several entities (i.e. nodes).
 <br> - Each fragment is represented by a fragment on the counterpart of the circular layout.
 <br> - Links are drawn between each of the entities.
 The size of the links correlate with the importance of flow between the entities.